jwuillou8/hydejack-starter-kit/_other_projects/taxiQ.md

 featured:    false
 ---

-Unfortunatley, the project was stopped in 2018, mainly because of tensions around the shares...
+The project, detailed in the links above was stopped in 2018, mainly because of legal tensions with one partner.